open-telemetry/opentelemetry-erlang-api/README.md

-# Erlang OpenTelemetry API
+# Erlang/Elixir OpenTelemetry API

-This is the API portion of [OpenTelemetry](https://opentelemetry.io/) for Erlang and Elixir applications.
+This is the API portion of [OpenTelemetry](https://opentelemetry.io/) for Erlang and Elixir Applications.

-This is a library, it does not start any processes, and should be the only OpenTelemetry dependency of Erlang/Elixir applications.
+This is a library, it does not start any processes, and should be the only OpenTelemetry dependency of Erlang/Elixir Applications.

 The end user of your Application can then choose to include the [OpenTelemetry implementation](https://github.com/open-telemetry/opentelemetry-erlang) Application.
-If the implementation Application is not in the final release the OpenTelemetry instrumentation will all be noops.
+If the implementation Application is not in the final release the OpenTelemetry instrumentation will all be no-ops.
 This means no processes started, no ETS tables created and nothing added to the process dictionary.

 This separation is done so you should feel comfortable instrumenting your Erlang/Elixir Application with OpenTelemetry and not worry that a complicated dependency is being forced on your users.